lluukinha/whos-that-pokemon/README.md

 ### About myself

-I am a software developer since 2013 and a great videogames and techology lover.
+I am a software developer since 2011 and working professionally since 2013.

 ### Links and Projects
 * [Pokedex](http://www.pokedexphp.com.br) - Pokedex built with Vanilla PHP and Vanilla JS